anuniqs/linux-selinux-security-enhanced-linux-rhel8/README.md

-## SELinux, Seecurity Enhance Linux —
+## SELinux, Security Enhance Linux —

 Security-Enhanced Linux is a Linux kernel security module that provides a mechanism for supporting access control security policies, including mandatory access controls.
 SELinux is a set of kernel modifications and user-space tools that have been added to various Linux distributions.